-Whether merger remedies contain structural, non-structural or hybrid remedies, the specific requirements of the agency-imposed order often involve third parties that must consent to or approve the transfer of certain assets.
-If such consents or approvals are necessary, then the transacting parties may be required to obtain all such third-party consents and approvals before the agencies will accept the proposed remedy.34
+Whether merger remedies contain structural remedies, non-structural remedies or both, the specific requirements of the agency-imposed order often involve third parties who must consent to or approve the transfer of certain assets.
+If such consents or approvals are necessary, then the transacting parties may be required to obtain all such third-party consents and approvals before the agencies will accept the proposed remedy.

 Prior notification and approval provisions

-Consent decrees can also include prior notice and prior approval provisions.35 A prior notification clause may require the merged firm to notify the appropriate antitrust agency about any future transactions in the relevant markets.
-A prior approval clause may require the merged entity to obtain approval before closing any future transactions for a designated period of time.
+The FTC and DOJ may also require prior notice and prior approval provisions in consent decrees.
+Prior notification provisions typically require the merged firm to notify the appropriate antitrust agency prior to future transactions in the relevant markets even if those transactions would not otherwise be subject to notification under the Hart-Scott-Rodino Act.
+Prior approval clauses, in contrast, typically require the merged entity to obtain approval before closing future transactions for a designated period of time.

 Conduct remedy considerations

-Conduct remedies can be helpful remedial tools in various circumstances because they afford the flexibility to more precisely craft each remedy to the specific harm presented.39 Furthermore, they can resolve anticompetitive problems without sacrificing valuable efficiencies that would be lost through a divestiture.40
+Conduct remedies can be helpful remedial tools because they afford the flexibility to precisely design each remedy to the specific harm presented.
+Furthermore, they can mitigate the risk of anticompetitive harm without sacrificing valuable efficiencies that would be lost through a divestiture.

 In addition to being an appropriate form of relief for vertical mergers, conduct remedies may be effective in circumstances where:

-• The competitive harm will likely be temporary.
-For example, rapidly changing technological developments or other external factors may limit how long the relief need be in effect.
+- the competitive harm will likely be temporary.
+For example, rapidly changing technological developments or other external factors may limit how long the remedies are necessary;

-While non-structural relief can help agencies avoid otherwise blocking a merger altogether, conduct remedies are still vulnerable to criticism.
-In contrast to structural remedies, which are generally ‘simple, relatively easy to administer, and sure’ to preserve competition,45 behavioural remedies raise various concerns,46 including the following:
+While non-structural relief can help agencies preserve the pro-competitive benefits of a transaction while protecting against the risk of potential competitive harm, conduct remedies are still vulnerable to criticism.
+In contrast to structural remedies, which are generally ‘simple, relatively easy to administer, and sure’ to preserve competition, behavioural remedies raise various concerns, including the following.

-• They are difficult to draft and clearly define – the agencies acknowledge that when designing conduct remedies ‘displacing the competitive decision-making process widely in an industry, or even for a firm, is undesirable.’47 Accordingly, ‘effective conduct remedies are tailored as precisely as possible to the competitive harms associated with the merger to avoid unnecessary entanglements with the competitive process.’48 This can be easier said than done, however, because ‘the behavior that such remedies seek to prohibit or require is often difficult to fully specify.’49 It may also be challenging to determine the appropriate duration of a conduct remedy given the difficulty in assessing how long it will take new entry or expansion to occur.
+- They are difficult to draft and clearly define.
+The agencies acknowledge that ‘[c]onduct remedies substitute central decision making for the free market.’
+Accordingly, conduct remedies should be tailored as precisely as possible to the competitive harms associated with the merger.
+This can be easier said than done, however, because ‘the behavior that such remedies seek to prohibit or require is often difficult to fully specify’.
+It may also be challenging to determine the appropriate duration of a conduct remedy given the difficulty in assessing how long it will take new entry or expansion to occur.

-• The outcomes are uncertain – it is no easy task to design a conduct remedy that will appropriately replicate the outcomes of a particular market.
-Even when well-crafted, they ultimately set static rules that do not fully account for dynamic changes in the market.
-This can risk market distortion because the merged firm may be restricted from engaging in conduct that would actually be pro-competitive.50
+- The outcomes are uncertain.
+It is no easy task to design a conduct remedy that will appropriately replicate the competitive dynamics of a particular market.
+Even when well-crafted, conduct remedies ultimately set static rules that do not fully account for changes in the market.
+Thus, conduct remedies may eventually distort the market because they may restrict the merged firm from engaging in conduct that would be pro-competitive as the market changes.

-• They may incentivise circumvention – in addition to potentially being overly intrusive or burdensome, conduct remedies ‘attempt[ ] to require a merged firm to operate in a manner inconsistent with its own profit-maximizing incentives’.51 Imposing such restrictions does not eliminate the firm’s incentive to pursue profit.
-Instead, they may introduce incentives for non-compliance, and conduct remedies are easier to circumvent than structural remedies.52
+- They may incentivise circumvention.
+In addition to potentially being overly intrusive or burdensome, conduct remedies ‘attempt[ ] to require a merged firm to operate in a manner inconsistent with its own profit-maximizing incentives’.
+Imposing such restrictions does not eliminate the firm’s incentive to pursue profit.
+Instead, such restrictions may introduce incentives for non-compliance, and conduct remedies are easier to circumvent than structural remedies.

-• They are expensive and difficult to monitor or enforce – conduct remedies ‘tend to entangle the Division and the courts in the operation of a market on an ongoing basis’.53 They require continued monitoring and are challenging to enforce, particularly requirements such as non-discrimination clauses and information firewalls.54 Unfortunately, the agencies may not always have the tools or resources to do so effectively.
-Therefore, a prominent criticism of conduct relief is that it imposes direct and frequently substantial costs upon the government and the public.55
+- They are expensive and difficult to monitor or enforce.
+Conduct remedies ‘tend to entangle the Division and the courts in the operation of a market on an ongoing basis’.
+They require continued monitoring and are challenging to enforce, particularly requirements such as non-discrimination clauses and information firewalls.
+Unfortunately, the agencies may not always have the tools or resources to do so effectively.
+Therefore, a prominent criticism of conduct relief is that it imposes direct and potentially substantial costs upon the government and the public.

 Agency preferences and perspectives